-Low-tech Assistive Technology (AT) is found within all environments of education, employment, and community living for little to no cost.
+Low-tech Assistive Technology (AT) can be used within all environments of community living, education, and employment; and created for little to no cost.

 Dyslexia Reading Bar